Yakutsk Russian Far East, Russia Travel Guide

 Encounter welcoming locals, despite initial reserve.

-Uncover the different periods of history in this remote outpost.
+Uncover the different times of the story of this remote outpost.

 Yakutsk leaves a lasting mark.
 It offers an unique view of human being adaptable and the beauty of extreme environments.